fhildeb/ba-embedded-systems/templates/README.md

 ## Features

-- Parallel Execution of Threads
+- `parallel-threads`: Parallel Execution of Threads
+- `thread-data-keys`: Thread-Specific Data with Keys
-- Thread Synchronization with Mutex and Cleanups
+- `thread-sync-mutex`: Thread Synchronization with Mutex and Cleanups